-However, Brisbane Concert Choir requests that singers do not attend a rehearsal for at least five days after a positive Covid test, and that they wear a masking if attending within 10 days of a positive test.
+However, Brisbane Concert Choir requests singers do not attend a rehearsal for at least five days after a positive Covid test, and that they wear a mask if attending within 10 days of a positive test.

 This policy is designed to ensure the choir is able to function effectively and meet its advertised public commitments, not to mention protect the health and well-being of all its individual members and their families and associates.